-- To develop a critical analytical approach to public policy evaluation, analysis and public policy making. - To provide students with a basic understanding of the key concepts, approaches, models and methods of public policy analysis and evaluation. - To develop the basic skills needed to conduct public policy analysis and evaluation and effectively communicate the results. - To provide students with an understanding of the roles and ethics of the policy analyst/evaluator in the policy process.
+- To develop a critical analytical approach to public policy analysis and evaluationand public policy making. - To provide students with a basic understanding of the key concepts, approaches, models and methods of public policy analysis and evaluation. - To develop the basic skills needed to conduct public policy analysis and evaluation and effectively communicate the results. - To provide students with an understanding of the roles and ethics of the policy analyst/evaluator in the policy process.

 The course combines book chapters from state-of-the-art textbooks on policy analysis with articles from academic journals and real-life case study material from practice, next to YouTube videos and short documentaries.
-Textbooks from which partial chapters are used: